opnsense/docs/source/manual/how-tos/dnscrypt-proxy.rst

 You can use the DNSCrypt-Proxy as a full-featured standalone DNS instead of Unbound or Dnsmasq.
 This setup has the advantage that you do not need a forwarder solution for encrypting DNS requests or the usage of DNSBL.

 To do so go to **Services->Unbound DNS->General** and uncheck *Enable*.
 If you are using Dnsmasq go to **Services->Dnsmasq DNS->Settings** and uncheck *Enable*.
-Now change to **Services->DNSCrypt-Proxy->Configuration** and add your Local LAN IP address to the *Listen Address* field, e.g. 192.168.2.1:53.
+Now change to **Services->DNSCrypt-Proxy->Configuration** and add the *Listen Address* 0.0.0.0:53 as well as [::]:53 for the service to be considered as standalone by the core system.

-For IPv6 with dynamic prefixes you can work around this with ::1:53 as *Listen Address* and add a Port Forward rule, matching every IPv6 UDP traffic, port 53, redirect to ::1.

-Optionally you can set :53 to listen on all addresses like the default behaviour in Unbound.

 Now you can go on with your configuration task, like choosing which servers to use, privacy policy or caching.
 Also cloaking (overrides) or DNSBL can be used without any workarounds.